Top 10 PPC Terms Every Business Owner Should Know

 One of the key advantages of PPC advertising is its ability to target specific audiences based on various criteria such as demographics, interests, and search behaviors.
 This precision targeting ensures that your ads reach the right people at the right time.

 Search engine marketing (SEM) is a critical component of PPC advertising.
 SEM involves promoting websites by increasing their visibility in search engine results pages (SERPs) through paid advertising.
+Paid ads and online advertisements are key components of digital marketing strategies, appearing prominently on search results pages to boost visibility and engagement.

 Understanding Google Ads